ceterumnet/alpaca-web/device-actions-to-client-audit.md

 **Findings:**

 - **Exposed & Used Client Functionalities:**

   - All GET properties from `FocuserClient` (`getPosition`, `isMoving`, `getTemperature`, `getStepSize`, `getMaxStep`, `getMaxIncrement`, `getTempComp`) are effectively exposed and read via the `fetchFocuserDetails` and `fetchFocuserStatus` store actions.
   - All PUT/command methods (`move`, `halt`, `setTempComp`) are exposed as dedicated store actions.
   - Polling and connection/disconnection events are handled, triggering appropriate data fetching and status updates.

 - **Client Functionalities NOT Exposed/Used by Store Actions (or only indirectly):**
   - `FocuserClient.isTempCompAvailable()`: The client implements this method to check if temperature compensation is available.
-The store actions (`fetchFocuserStatus`) fetch the `tempComp` state directly, and its presence (or null value) implies availability.
-The `tempcompavailable` boolean property itself is not explicitly fetched and stored as a distinct capability in `FocuserDeviceProperties`.
+The store actions (`fetchFocuserStatus`) fetch the `tempComp` state directly, and its presence (or null value) can imply availability.
+However, the `tempcompavailable` boolean property itself is not explicitly fetched by store actions and stored as a distinct capability in `FocuserDeviceProperties`.
+  - `FocuserClient.getAbsolute()`: The client has a method to read the `absolute` property (whether the focuser is absolute positioning).
+This property is not currently fetched by store actions or stored in `FocuserDeviceProperties`.
-- **Conclusion:** The `focuserActions.ts` module comprehensively exposes and utilizes the functionalities provided by `FocuserClient.ts`.
-The approach for `tempcompavailable` is implicit but functional.
+- **Conclusion:** The `focuserActions.ts` module exposes and utilizes most functionalities provided by `FocuserClient.ts`.
+The approach for determining temperature compensation availability is implicit.
+The `absolute` property and the explicit `tempcompavailable` capability are not currently integrated into the store's state.

 ### 6. ObservingConditions